Who Is Invisalign For? A Toronto Dentist on Candidacy

 Q: How do I know if I'd be a good candidate without an in-person visit?
 You don't.
 Online "smile assessment" tools (including the at-home aligner companies) overestimate candidacy.
 An in-person clinical exam + 3D scan + photos is the only reliable assessment.
 We offer this free at The Village Dentist.

 Q: Can I do Invisalign while pregnant?
-Usually yes -- there's no contraindication.
+Usually yes, there's no contraindication.
 We do recommend completing major X-rays and cleanings BEFORE starting treatment, and pausing complex refinements until after delivery.
 See pregnancy and dental health for the full picture.

 Q: What's "Top 5% Invisalign" actually mean?
 Align Technology (Invisalign's manufacturer) ranks providers by case volume + complexity each year.
 Top 5% means we're in the top 5% of all Invisalign providers in North America.
 The Village Dentist has held Diamond Plus status (the top tier) for multiple consecutive years.

-Q: I want a "veneer look" smile -- will Invisalign give me that?
+Q: I want a "veneer look" smile.
+Will Invisalign give me that?
 Not alone.
 Invisalign aligns existing teeth; it doesn't change tooth shape.
 For the veneer-look aesthetic you'd combine Invisalign + composite bonding (the reversible option) or porcelain veneers (the permanent option).
-The veneer choice involves enamel removal -- which is irreversible -- see why DIY tooth straightening is dangerous for the same warning applied to DIY filing.
+The veneer choice involves enamel removal, which is irreversible.
+See why DIY tooth straightening is dangerous for the same warning applied to DIY filing.

 Q: I'm afraid of dental visits.
 Can I still do Invisalign?
 Absolutely.
-Invisalign is one of the most low-anxiety orthodontic options -- no needles, no hard mechanical adjustments, mostly removable.
+Invisalign is one of the most low-anxiety orthodontic options: no needles, no hard mechanical adjustments, mostly removable.
 See if dental fear is your real barrier.

 References